 Will you need access codes to get student access to 3rd party site?
 If so, request enough codes for all possible “student” accesses

-Will you need a student account on the 3rd party site to link?
-There were some issues with the @tamu.edu email address already being linked with a “teacher” or elevated account so a student account had to be created with a different email address

 Ask a tech rep and a sales rep to join your testing session initially.
 This was beneficial when there were hiccups on accounts or questions on functionality

 Ask about multi-section courses and how this is handled (if applicable)